MetPX/Sundew/doc/man/pxFilter.1.rst

 **pxFilter** *filter_name* [ *start|stop|restart|reload|status* ]...

-DESCRIPTION
+DES**IPTION
 ===========

 A filter, in the METPX suite, is a program that scans endlessly its queue directory namely
-$PXROOT/fxq/"filter_name" for the reception of products.
+$P**OOT/fxq/"filter_name" for the reception of products.
 Once a product arrives, the filter processes it according to its configuration, puts the derived product into the product database (simple file/directory hiearchy) and distributes the product to any METPX filters,senders,tranceivers (if any) that are configured to process it.

 The configuration of a filter is a simple ascii file.
-It must be placed in directory $PXROOT/etc/fx (PXROOT is usually /apps/px).
+It must be placed in directory $P**OOT/etc/fx (PXROOT is usually /apps/px).
 The file's name must be the filter_name with the suffix .conf.
-For example, if file $PXROOT/etc/fx/from-gif-to-png.conf exists and is syntactically correct, then the following commands are valid::
+For example, if file $P**OOT/etc/fx/from-gif-to-png.conf exists and is syntactically correct, then the following commands are valid::

    pxFilter from-gif-to-png start